 The first step to getting rid of wasps is making sure there aren’t any living in or around your home already.
 Take a few minutes to walk around the outside of your house, and look for holes, broken panels, and loose siding where wasps, yellow jackets, and hornets could build a nest.
 Make repairs to these areas ASAP.

 If you discover a nest, you’ll have to spray it to kill the wasps.
 It’s best to do it in the early morning or late at night, and be sure to wear heavy clothing.
 Aim at the main opening, which is usually near the bottom of the nest.
 Spray a stead stream of the wasp spray for at least 10 seconds, then take refuge indoors.
 (If your attempt to get rid of them was unsuccessful, better to try again tomorrow!)

-Bonus Tip: You can make a homemade wasp spray by adding 2 tablespoons of dish soap to 8 ounces of water.
+Bonus Tip: You can make a homemade wasp spray by adding 2 tablespoons of dish soap (which you can also make a homemade version of) to 8 ounces of water.
 Soapy water clogs up the wasps’ breathing spores and kills them almost instantly.